March 18 Massacre: Events

 Students and soldiers outside Duan Qirui's presidential office on the Iron Lion Hutong, now Zhang Zizhong Road on March 18, 1926.

 A demonstration was organized in front of the Tiananmen Gate on March 18.
 Li Dazhao, the leader of the demonstrators, made an emotional address.
 He called for an end to all unequal treaties signed between China and the foreign powers, in addition to expelling foreign ambassadors who issued the ultimatum.
 The Kuomintang's National Revolutionary Army, which was based in Guangzhou at the time, was urged to confront possible imperialist incursions since the Beiyang Government was unwilling to.

 A subsequent march by the protesters ended on a square in front of Beiyang Government headquarters.
 Duan Qirui, who was worried about the situation becoming destabilized, ordered armed military police to disperse the protesters.
 The confrontation led to violence, in which 47 protesters were killed and more than 200 injured.
 Those who died included Liu Hezhen (刘和珍), a student of the Female Normal University of Peking.
 Li Dazhao was also wounded during the massacre.

 Aftermath

 It was reported at the time that Duan Qirui personally went to the square where the massacre took place and knelt at the site in front of the dead bodies of the protesters.

 Both the communist and nationalist organizers of the event were hunted down after the massacre.
 The warlord Zhang Zuolin also ordered many schools in Beiping to be searched for any books or periodicals affiliated with either the Kuomintang or the Chinese Communist Party.
 Enormous public pressure forced the Duan government to open an emergency meeting of the parliament.
 A resolution was passed calling for the punishment of those responsible for the massacre.
 In April 1926 the Duan government was ousted by the Guominjun.

 Many memorials were built since the event.
-Some of them are located in prestigious universities such as the Tsinghua and the Peking.
+Some of them are located in prestigious universities such as Tsinghua and Peking.